-First, in your nifty new SSH shell, type: 1s Congrats, your first UNIX command!
+First, in your nifty new SSH shell, type: 1s (that is a lowercase 'L' followed by a lowercase 'S').
+Congrats, your first UNIX command!
 This will list the files in the current directory (a.k.a. folder) on the acme server.
 If you have never used acme or your prism space before, there will not likely be much if anything there.
 We're going to change that!
 Note if you see a folder named public html listed.